-Chris S., of the Chicago Area Sociology Teachers, let us know about an NPR story on differences in rates of asthma in Chicago, which is closely correlated to race and income.
+A study by doctor Ruchi Gupta and colleagues mapped rates of asthma among children in Chicago, revealing that they are closely correlated with race and income.
 The overall U.S. rate of childhood asthma is about 10%, but evidence indicates that asthma is very unevenly distributed.
-Here we see that there are huge variations in the rates of childhood asthma among different neighborhoods in the Chicago area:
+Their visuals show that there are huge variations in the rates of childhood asthma among different neighborhoods:

 It’s hard to know exactly what causes higher rates of asthma in Black and Hispanic neighborhoods than in White ones.
 It could be differences in access to medical care.
 The researchers found that asthma rates are also higher in neighborhoods that have high rates of violence.
 Perhaps stress from living in neighborhoods with a lot of violence is leading to more asthma.
 The authors of the study suggest that parents might keep their children inside more to protect them from violence, leading to more exposure to second-hand smoke and other indoor pollutants (off-gassing from certain types of paints or construction materials, for instance).